 Who will require this treatment?

 It must be noted, however, that while hysterosalpingography is useful in some cases, this is not an option for everybody and does not replace other forms of treatment.
-In fact, many women in a recent study involving this method had almost all the fertility interventions used on them, starting as early as two months after flushing, that a modern clinic would employ if required (e.g.uterine insemination (IUI), in vitro fertilisation (IVF) , intracyoplasmic sperm injection (ICSI) and laparoscopy.
+In fact, many women in a recent study involving this method had almost all the fertility interventions used on them, starting as early as two months after flushing, that a modern clinic would employ if required (e.g. intra-uterine insemination (IUI), in vitro fertilisation (IVF), intracytoplasmic sperm injection (ICSI) and laparoscopy.

 Limitations of this method

-This method was recently examined in a paper published in NEJM1, which reported a higher pregnancy rate in women treated with the oil-based medium.
-It is important to note that the study was limited to women: between 18 and 39 years; with spontaneous menstrual cycles; who had been trying to conceive for at least one year already.
+This method was recently examined in a paper published in the New England Journal of Medicine, which reported a higher pregnancy rate in women treated with the oil-based medium.
+It is important to note that the study was limited to women who: were aged between 18 and 39; had spontaneous menstrual cycles; and had been trying to conceive for at least one year already.

 This study received a lot of publicity but I feel some of the critical information was omitted in the news stories.
-For instance, the investigators excluded those with: known endocrine disorders (e.g. polycystic ovary syndrome, diabetes, hyperthyroidism, and hyperprolactinemia); less than eight menstrual cycles per year; a high risk of tubal disease (as indicated by a history of pelvic inflammatory disease, previous chlamydia infection, or known endometriosis); iodine allergy (since the contrast mediums under study both contained iodine); a partnerwho had a low final total mobile sperm count.
+For instance, the investigators excluded those with: known endocrine disorders (e.g. polycystic ovary syndrome, diabetes, hyperthyroidism, and hyperprolactinemia); fewer than eight menstrual cycles a year; a high risk of tubal disease (as indicated by a history of pelvic inflammatory disease, previous chlamydia infection, or known endometriosis); iodine allergy (since the contrast mediums under study both contained iodine); and a partner who had a low final total mobile sperm count.

 In other words, if you have the same criteria as the group of women who were tested, then the poppy seed oil flushing may be beneficial to you, but if you or your partner have any of the conditions that precluded women from participating in this study, then another fertility treatment might be more appropriate.